Solar Power for RV Air Conditioner: Is It Possible?

 When sizing an inverter, we always recommend that you leave as much wiggle room as possible, especially if you are going to be running other devices such as lights or phone chargers while your AC is on.
 Therefore, we recommend an absolute minimum of 2500 watts for the size of your inverter.

-For a small solar power RV air conditioner system, this 3000 Watt inverter from AIMS should be powerful enough to keep your unit running.
+For a small solar power RV air conditioner system, a 3000 watt inverter should be powerful enough to keep your unit running.
 However, knowing the required wattage for your specific AC to run is very important when purchasing your inverter.

 Alternatives to RV Air Conditioners